fltk-rs/fltk-rs/README.md

 ## Dependencies

 Rust (version > 1.45), CMake (version > 3.11), Git and a C++11 compiler need to be installed and in your PATH for a cross-platform build from source.
 [Ninja](https://github.com/ninja-build/ninja) is recommended, but not required.
-This crate also offers a bundled form of fltk on selected x86_64 platforms (Windows (msvc and gnu), MacOS, Linux), this can be enabled using the fltk-bundled feature flag as mentioned in the usage section (this requires curl and tar to download and unpack the bundled libraries).
+This crate also offers a bundled form of fltk on selected x86_64 and aarch64 platforms (Windows (msvc and gnu), MacOS, Linux), this can be enabled using the fltk-bundled feature flag as mentioned in the usage section (this requires curl and tar to download and unpack the bundled libraries).

 - Windows:
     - MSVC: Windows SDK